MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-enroll-mdm.md

 # Enroll HoloLens in MDM

 You can manage multiple Microsoft HoloLens devices simultaneously using solutions like Microsoft Intune.
 You will be able to manage settings, select apps to install and set security configurations tailored to your organization's need.
+See the [configuration service providers (CSPs) that are supported in Windows Holographic](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/configuration-service-provider-reference#hololens) and the [policies supported by Windows Holographic for Business](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/policy-configuration-service-provider#hololenspolicies).

 >[!NOTE]
 >Mobile device management (MDM), including the VPN, Bitlocker, and kiosk mode features, is only available when you [upgrade to Windows Holographic for Business](hololens-upgrade-enterprise.md).